The Dark Side of Stars: Unveiling the Disadvantages of a Star Network Topology

 5. Scalability Challenges: Reaching the Limits

 While star networks can be scaled to accommodate additional devices, doing so can become increasingly complex and expensive.
 As the network expands, the central switch needs to be upgraded to handle the increased traffic load and the number of connected devices.
 This can involve replacing the entire switch with a more powerful model, which can be disruptive and costly.
-Furthermore, the physical cabling required to connect all devices to the central switch can become cumbersome and difficult to manage in large networks, adding to the complexity and cost.
+On top of that, the physical cabling required to connect all devices to the central switch can become cumbersome and difficult to manage in large networks, adding to the complexity and cost.
 This contrasts with more scalable topologies such as ring or bus networks, which can be expanded more easily without requiring major infrastructure overhauls.

 6. Management Complexity: Centralized Control, Centralized Headaches